SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 ---
 ## Why did we start Skymouse?

-_Patrick:_ Hi.
-I am co-founder of Skymouse Studios.
-I started Skymouse Studios with John Welch almost 2 years ago in the hope of turning it into a nationwide enterprise that makes the world a better place.

-_John_: And I'm the other co-founder of Skymouse.
-As much as it sounds like a cliche, we really did start Skymouse to make a positive difference.
-Not just for our customers but also for the people closest to us.

 In a word, Skymouse has always been about marketing.
-We are both passionate about marketing, which is the lifeblood for most businesses.
+We are both passionate about being creative with a purpose, which is the lifeblood for most businesses.
 It’s easy to be passionate about something that matters so much.

-_(BETTER TRANSITION?)_

-Starting a company is hard work!
-We've evolved our services from a full-service marketing company to a website-only company and then to a branding company.
+Skymouse is almost 2 and a half years old, and it's been a very educational experience.
+Our services have shifted from full-service marketing to a website-only company and then to a branding company.

-> Recently we've realized there's a real niche available for business owners who need more people visiting their sites and buying their products.
-(IS "BUYING THEIR PRODUCTS" NECESSARILY GOING TO RESONATE WITH THOSE PEOPLE WHO ARE SELLING A SERVICE?
-AND IS THERE A REASON YOU INDENTED THIS PARAGRAPH?)
+> Over time, we realized business owners need more people visiting their website and buying their products/services.

 As of now we help _drive traffic to websites and convert users to paying customers_ with targeted ad campaigns and webpage optimization.

-It's not an easy task, but at the end of the day "good design" and "sweet websites" don't mean anything if they aren't doing what they were meant to do: _Convert Users!_
+It's not an easy task, but at the end of the day "good design" and "awesome websites" don't mean anything if visitors aren't doing what they were meant to do: _Convert Users!_

 Whether you sell clothes, health supplements, retro kitchen appliances, or online courses for origami—you need to get people to your website and then get them to buy whatever you sell.
 So how do you do that?
 That's the problem we set out to solve for ourselves, and we hope to help others do it too.
 (DO YOU REALLY WANT TO REMIND YOUR READERS THAT YOU WANT TO CONVERT THEM, OR DO YOU JUST WANT TO POINT OUT THAT IT IS YOUR BUSINESS TO HELP THEM CONVERT THEIR PROSPECTS?)